robmoffat/k9/docs/sprints/sprint_005.md

 }
 ```

-Obviously, this will change in the future, and we will do caching, etc.
+Obviously, this will change in the future, and we will do caching, etc.  I also added a method for returning a test card
+`api/renderer/test`, which is just a handy shortcut to having to post content, and a method which randomly modifies this
+test card by changing the links and the text (`api/renderer/random`), which allows me to see how the diagram will animate
+between states.

 ### Testing